ExploringArtInt/e210/docs/vision.md

 ### 2026-0928 Steps
 *** Weeks 116-112 2024-0904 ***

-- from gui.js move guiSpinner into guiSpinner.js.
-Create guiSpinner.test.js and update gui.test.js

-- move guiDivider into guiDivider.js.
-Create guiDivider.test.js and update gui.test.js

-- move guiForm into guiForm.js.
-Create guiForm.test.js and update gui.test.js
+- rename gui.js createContent to create
+  - TBD - what should this be named

 - remove guiInputPassword (add back later after refactoring)

 - create gui radio group and fix ADA issues

-- rename gui.js to guiInput.js and gui.test.js to gui.test.js

-- refactor guiInput to use Composite Pattern
-  - guiInputCheckbox is a leaf
-  - guiInputRadioGroup is a leaf
-  - guiInputText is a leaf

 - refactorConstraint to use Composite Pattern
   - constraintCheckbox is a leaf